bee-Michi/Hello-World-Mania/README.md

 - Haskell: Haskell (/ˈhæskəl/) is a general-purpose, statically typed, purely functional programming language with type inference and lazy evaluation.
 - Html: The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.

+L:
+- Lua (/ˈluːə/ LOO-ə; from Portuguese: lua [ˈlu.(w)ɐ] meaning moon) is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.

 J:
 - Java: Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 - Javascript: JavaScript (/ˈdʒɑːvəˌskrɪpt/), often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+- Julia: Julia is a high-level, high-performance, dynamic programming language.

 K:
 - Kotlin: Kotlin (/ˈkɒtlɪn/) is a cross-platform, statically typed, general-purpose programming language with type inference.